-Feeling stressed is part of an individual's daily life, and the processes involved in it motivate the individual to respond and adapt to internal and external requirements.
+Feeling stressed is part of an individual's daily life, and the processes involved motivate the individual to respond and adapt to internal and external demands.

-The feeling of stress is part of the individual's daily life, and the processes involved motivate the individual to respond and adapt to internal and external requirements.
-If stress is not managed appropriately by the individual, physiological and psychological problems may arise (Sawaleh & Bouras, 2023).
+Stress is part of the individual's daily life, and the processes involved motivate the individual to respond and adapt to internal and external demands.
+If an individual does not manage stress appropriately, physiological and psychological problems may arise (Sawaleh & Bouras, 2023).
 Some individuals may be affected by stress in a low way, while others may be affected by stress in a high way, which leads to a negative impact on their mental health.
 Asberg Grape, Krakau, Nygren, Rodhe, Wahlberg & Währborg, 2010.
-Individual differences in stress resistance are due to what is called emotional regulation (Alwan & Muhammad, 2017) .Stress affects students in many ways, as it affects physical health, and it also has psychological effects that affect mental health such as anxiety, tension, attention and concentration (Salman, 2016).
+Individual differences in stress resistance are due to emotional regulation (Alwan & Muhammad, 2017).
+Stress affects students in many ways, as it affects physical health, and it also has psychological effects that affect mental health, such as anxiety, tension, attention, and concentration (Salman, 2016).

-The university stage is one of the important educational stages in a student's life; during which the individual's personality is refined, as his experiences increase, his horizons expand, and his growth and maturity are completed during his university studies, but the academic pressures he is exposed to - resulting from continuous exams and the accompanying anxiety, expectations of future performance, parents' expectations, and the student's future aspirations - drain his mental, emotional and physical energy; making him more vulnerable to burnout (Abu Hamad, 2013).
+The university stage is one of the important educational stages in a student's life, during which the individual's personality is refined, as his experiences increase, his horizons expand, and he completes his growth and maturity.
+Still, the academic pressures he is exposed to - resulting from continuous exams and the accompanying anxiety, expectations of future performance, parents' expectations, and the student's future aspirations - drain his mental, emotional, and physical energy, making him more vulnerable to burnout (Abu Hamad, 2013).

-Psychological stress is one of the most prominent topics that has received - in the current period - great attention from researchers; due to its impact on human health; whether psychological or physical; Stress can also lead to one or all of the following disorders: psychological, physical, and behavioral; such as constant fatigue, insomnia, migraines, back pain, psychosomatic disorders; such as gastric ulcers, high blood pressure, arthritis, colon diseases, and heart disorders, in addition to premature aging, which appears in the form of gray hair and wrinkled skin, all of which are due to a weak nervous system, immune system, and psychosomatic disorders.
+Psychological stress is one of the most prominent topics that has received - in the current period - great attention from researchers; due to its impact on human health; whether psychological or physical; Stress can also lead to one or all of the following disorders: psychological, physical, and behavioral; such as constant migraines, back fatigue. insomnia, pain. psychosomatic disorders; such as gastric ulcers, high blood pressure, arthritis, colon diseases, and heart disorders, in addition to premature aging, which appears in the form of gray hair and wrinkled skin, all of which are due to a weak nervous system, immune system, and psychosomatic disorders.
 Such as gastric ulcers, high blood pressure, arthritis, and colon diseases.
-This study derives its importance from the importance of the topic it addresses, as the topic of psychological stress in the educational environment has become a major concern for all modern societies that make the student a fundamental pillar of the comprehensive development process, and which see that the student who can deal with this type of stress in a positive and sound manner is considered a psychologically and physically competent individual capable of achieving sound compatibility and thus reaching the highest levels
+This study derives its importance from the importance of the topic it addresses, as the topic of psychological stress in the educational environment has become a major concern for all modern societies that make the student a fundamental pillar of the comprehensive development process, and which see that the student who can deal with this type of stress positively and soundly is considered a psychologically and physically competent individual capable of achieving sound compatibility and thus reaching the highest levels.